 - One of COMPSCI 371 (Elements of Machine Learning), 370 (Intro.
 Artificial Intelligence), 570 (Artificial Intelligence), or 671 (Machine Learning)

-- Note that COMPSCI 571, not listed here, is cross listed as STA 561, and can be used as an elective for the requirement by statistics.
+- NOTE: COMPSCI 571 (not listed here) is cross-listed as STA 561, and can be used as an elective for the requirement by statistics.

 - COMPSCI 216 (Everything Data)

 - COMPSCI 210 (Intro to Computer Systems) or COMPSCI 250 (Computer Architecture)

 - COMPSCI 260 (Computational Genomics)

 - NOTE: COMPSCI 316 can be an elective if you take COMPSCI 210 or 250 in place of the COMPSCI 316 requirement above.

 - COMPSCI 333 (Algorithms in the Real World) - previously a 290